hisada-zukun/fcs-doc/doc/000_release_note.md

 #### Improved video playback speed
 1. Added a feature to use RAM to speed up video playback, mostly useful for legacy computers.
 2. Default to enabled.
-3. You are store a maximum of 5 videos to your memory if it allows.
+3. You can store a maximum of 5 videos to your memory if it allows.

 #### Added a solver export feature for real time use
 1. Export a solver file using Solver/Export.